zazauzr/mikrotik-openvpn-automation/README.md

 | Wintun driver will not work | OpenVPNServiceInteractive Windows service is stopped or disabled. | Ensure service startup type is Automatic and restart the service. |
 | Connection reset, restarting [-1] | Mismatch in credentials, expired client certificate, or TLS version mismatch. | Re-sign PKCS#12 bundle against CA with 10-year validity; verify password and cipher list. |
 | CA not defined | PKCS#12 bundle missing Root CA chain in OpenVPN Connect v3. | Use OpenVPN Community Edition GUI or append inline ca blocks directly into the profile. |
+## Copyright and License

+Copyright (c) 2026 zazauzr.
+All rights reserved.

+This repository and all its contents (including documentation, scripts, and configuration files) are proprietary.
+Unauthorized copying, modification, distribution, or commercial use of any materials from this repository, via any medium, is strictly prohibited without the express prior written permission of the copyright holder.